Chocolatte/Chocolatte.github.io/aboutme.md

 subtitle: Why you'd want to meet me
 ---

 My name is Zoli.
-I have the following qualities:

 - I rock a great beard
+- Dad of two boys
-- I'm extremely loyal to my family
+- Loyal to my family
 - Retro emulator eficionato
-- Shiny Pokémon hunting
+- Shiny Pokémon hunter
 - TCG collector
 - Boardgame geek

 What else do you need?

-# My story
+## MyStory:\

-## 🎬 The Accidental Metadata Maestro: A Journey Through Streaming, Search, and Surviving Product Meetings
+🎬 The Accidental Metadata Maestro: A Journey Through Streaming, Search, and Surviving Product Meetings

 It all started with a simple realization: people love watching TV 📺, but they hate searching for what to watch.\
 That’s where I come in.\